xdavidchen/hugoblog/content/post/c2c/index.md

 +++

-# C2C: from a Consumer to a Creator

 As an introvert, the information I receive everyday is overwhelming.
 Among the overloaded information, only a fraction of them are inspiring - most of them are useless to me.

 Recently, I'm having a stronger feeling that always being the passive receiver of information is not a good idea.
 That means we are always accepting other's opinion.
 The way we defend ourselves, as introverts, is only happening in our brains.